An introduction to Global Perspectives

 FROM START UP TO SCALE UP

 As we grew, we decide to open an office in Oviedo to allow us to have greater Project Management capabilities.
-Although Oviedo does not have a tradition of patient research or consulting, it is able to offer a great supply of talented young people who often have to leave Asturias for the chance to work in international business.
-Our plan was to capture these individuals before they left Asturias or offer a way for experienced professionals to return to Asturias.
+The Oviedo, Aviles and Gijon area has many talented young people who often have to leave Asturias for the chance to work in international business.
+We want to persuade these talented individuals that they can have a great career from here in Oviedo and we also want to offer a way for experienced professionals to return to Asturias.

 We currently have 10 PMs in our Oviedo office.
 For them, the journey has been challenging but very rewarding in terms of accomplishments, acquired skills, and career progression.
-New PMs follow an intense induction process where the goal is to transfer the knowledge and harness the skills that will allow them to become a PM.
+New PMs follow a comprehensive induction where the goal is to transfer the knowledge and harness the skills that will allow them to become a great PM.
 The rate of learning must be relatively fast so that the PM can manage projects somewhat independently after the six month formation period, but it must be supportive while the PM works out how to do business and builds up their confidence.

 “One of the things I really enjoy about working at Global Perspectives is the fact that you deal with people all around the world.
 You can talk to Japan in the morning, deal with Germany at lunch and have a meeting with Argentina late in the evening” PAULA GONZALEZ, PROJECT MANAGER